The Photographer

 He starts to pull on the ropes, making his wrists raw and red.
 I let him continue - red wrists are quite eye-catching to most buyers.
 The most violent pictures are the ones that sell the most, after all.

 After a few minutes of futile struggling, he finally realises the hopelessness of his situation.
 I can see it in those green eyes - they widen, they glaze over, and finally settle on me, hard as a rock.
-Hard like what would be between my legs right now if I were a man.
+Hard, like what would be between my legs right now if I were a man.

 He stares at me.
 I stare back.
 I can hear his pulsating breaths.
 I remain silent, relishing in the quickening of his heartbeat and rising breathlessness.

 Yet, they’re here; naked, tied up, gagged, and a thick piece of rope digging into their skin, their warm blood staining my pretty tiles.
-I bought a specific shade of sage green to contrast the red.
+I got a specific shade of sage green to contrast the red.

 I pick my camera back up and take a shot from this angle.
 Snap.